 Splitting the House in a Divorce

-Divorce and Asset Division Attorney in Monmouth and Ocean County NJ
+House and Asset Division Attorney in Monmouth and Ocean County NJ

 Serving clients across the Jersey Shore in Point Pleasant, Toms River, Jackson, Wall, Sea Girt, and Brick.

 Often, the largest asset in a divorce is the marital home.
-The marital home could be sold off with the parties splitting the equity if any, or one spouse could buy out the other spouse’s interest in the property and therefore, will retain the house after the divorce.
+The marital home could be sold off with the parties splitting the equity, if any, or one spouse could buy out the other spouse’s interest in the property and, therefore, will retain the house after the divorce.
 This blog entry will focus on the latter, a buy out of the marital home.

 If the home has a mortgage on it, more often than not, both spouses are on the mortgage and are equally responsible.
 A person can easily be removed from the deed, but that does not mean they are removed from the mortgage.
 As long as a person is on the mortgage, they are still responsible for the payments, even if they are not on the deed.
 That means it is important for the spouse leaving the property to be removed from the mortgage.